Divorce and Grandparents Visitation Rights in Arizona

 In Arizona, grandparents are provided limited rights in regards to visitation, legal decision making and adoption of their grandchildren.
 In the modern world, the grandparent will often fill a vital role in the overall care and upbringing of their grandchildren.
 Also, the economy of today often means that a grandparent is in a more appropriate financial position when it comes to meeting the basic needs and essential comforts of a child.

 The Arizona state legislature amended state law in 1983.
 In doing so, they created a legal right to visitation for both grandparents and great-grandparents.

 Arizona Revised Statute Section 25-409 provides grandparents the opportunity to petition the court for visitation rights as long as doing so would be in the best interests of the child.
-In addition, one of the following situations must apply to the situation: 1) the child’s parents are divorced, they have been for at least 3 months, and the grandparent petitioning for visitation is the parent of their grandchild’s non-custodial parent.
-2) One of the grandchild’s parents is missing or deceased and the grandparent petitioning for visitation is the parent of the missing or deceased parent.
+Also, one of the following situations must apply to the situation: 1) the child’s parents are divorced, they have been for at least three months, and the grandparent petitioning for visitation is the parent of their grandchild’s noncustodial parent.
+2) One of the grandchild’s parents is missing or deceased, and the grandparent petitioning for visitation is the parent of the missing or dead parent.
 3) The grandchild’s parents were not married.

 When the court is attempting to determine the best interests of the child, Arizona law requires that they consider any and all relevant factors with five specific factors required by statute:

 When a Grandparent is Interested in Obtaining Visitation Rights